DuffsDevice/tiny-utf8/README.md

 - `size()` returns the size of the data in bytes, `length()` returns the number of codepoints contained.

 ## THE PURPOSE OF TINY-UTF8
 Back when I decided to write a UTF8 solution for C++, I knew I wanted a drop-in replacement for `std::string`.
 At the time mostly because I found it neat to have one and felt C++ always lacked accessible support for UTF8.
 Since then, several years have passed and the situation has not improved much.
-That said, things currently look like they are about to improve - but that doesn't say much, does it?
+That said, things currently look like they are about to improve - but that doesn't say much, eh?

 The opinion shared by many "experienced Unicode programmers" (e.g. published on [UTF-8 Everywhere](https://www.utf8everywhere.org)) is that "non-experienced" programmers both *under* and *over*estimate the need for Unicode- and encoding-specific treatment: This need is...
   1. **overestimated**, because many times we really should care less about codepoint/grapheme borders within string data;